The Cornwall Hotel’s guide to visiting and exploring Cornwall on a friendly budget

 On your bike

-There are some great cycle trails in Cornwall.
+Cornwall has some superb cycle trails to compliment walks on the rugged South West Coast Path.
 The best-known is the Camel Trail, which is on the site of an old railway line between Padstow and Wenford Bridge.
-The whole trail is 18 miles long, and passes through some beautiful scenery along the estuary.
-It’s also largely flat.
-Closer to The Cornwall, Pentewen Valley Trail also uses a former railway route, is pretty level, and leads you to the beach.
+This 18-mile-long, and mostly flat, trail passes amid beautiful scenery along the estuary.
+Closer to The Cornwall, Pentewen Valley Trail also uses a former railway route, is pretty level, and leads you to a sandy beach.

 Cornish history and heritage

 If you want to learn more about Cornish heritage and culture, there are plenty of ways you can do this free-of-charge.
 Falmouth Art Gallery takes you through the county’s long relationship with artists, as well as holding exhibitions and activities for families.
 You can discover Cornwall’s mining legacy at Heartlands in Pool.
 There’s a free permanent exhibition, an events programme, and a first-rate adventure playground.
-It does a good pasty, too…
+It does a good Cornish pasty, too.
+Talking about the Cornish pasty, there’s few better places to tuck into a piece of Cornish culinary heritage than on the harbourfront in St Ives.

 Delve deeper into Cornwall’s history by visiting some of the Duchy’s ancient monuments; and there’s an Iron Age hillfort near Porthpean beach.
-There’s a cluster of ancient sites in West Cornwall, including the fascinating settlement at Carn Euny near Penzance.
+West Cornwall has a cluster of ancient sites, including the fascinating settlement at Carn Euny Ancient Village, near Penzance.

-While you’re in the west, there is a charge to see the castle or gardens at St Michael’s Mount; however you can walk across the causeway and explore the harbour without needing to pay.
-Check the causeway times first, or pay a small fee for the ferry boat.
+While you're in the west, the castle or gardens at St Michael’s Mount are a must.
+There’s a charge to enter; however you can walk across the causeway and explore the harbour without needing to pay.
+Check the causeway times to amble across at low tide, or pay a small fee for the ferry boat.
+This isn’t the only castle in Cornwall, either.
+If you are an English Heritage member then you’ll get your money’s worth at all of Tintagel Castle, Pendennis Castle and St Mawes Castle.
+The latter two stand on opposite sides of Falmouth Bay and can be visited in a day with a ride on the St Mawes Ferry.

-To find out more about fun free days out in Cornwall, have a chat with the team at The Cornwall – we’ve got plenty of tips to help you make the most of your Cornish holiday.
+To find out more about fun things to do in Cornwall, have a chat with the team at The Cornwall — we’ve got plenty of tips to help you make the most of your Cornish holiday.
 If you have any recommendations yourself on the best places to visit on a budget we’d love to know!